17-karthick-03/Digital-Clock/README.md

-Here’s an updated description for your DIY digital clock project, now including the WS2812B RGB LED strip and the DS1307 RTC module:

----

 **DIGITAL_CLOCK_USING_RASPBERRY_PI_PICO**

 The purpose of this project is to create a digital clock using a Raspberry Pi Pico, a WS2812B RGB LED strip, and a DS1307 RTC module for accurate timekeeping and vibrant display.